MAT-2/readme-generator/Develop/README2.md

   6. Testing

   ## Description
-  A project that creates a README generator, built using only JavaScript.
+  This is a project that uses Node.JS to create a README file.

   ## Installation
-  NPM and Inquirer
+  NPM, Inquirer, Node.JS

   ## Usage
-  To practice using Node.JS and JavaScript skills.;
+  To practice using Node.JS and JavaScript.;

   ## License
   Please refer to MIT License